arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 Portenta X8 has the NXP® i.MX 8M Mini MPU (Linux) and STM32H747XI dual Cortex®-M7+M4 32bit low power ARM® MCU (Arduino) stacked together and can be used to design different work loads for these two different microprocessors.
 We will use the Portenta Max Carrier to lend its onboard the CMWX1ZZABZ-078 LoRaWAN® module from Murata®, and WiFi connectivity from Portenta X8 to build a Multi-Protocol Gateway.

-In this tutorial we will go through the steps of how to setup both Linux and Arduino side.
+In this tutorial we will go through the steps on how to setup both Linux and Arduino side.
 A device collecting sensor data will transfer the data via WiFi Connectivity, receive the data and exchange between Arduino and Linux layers to use the LoRaWAN to finally send the information to The Things Network.
+We will also configure and expose local communication lane to further expand its capability if a local sensor is desired.

 ## Goals

-- Establish Sensor readings from Arduino part on Portenta X8.
+- Build a Arduino layer script using RPC to handle bi-directional sensor readings or data traffic on Portenta X8.
-- Obtain data from sensor using WiFi connection from Arduino part on Portenta X8.
+- Build a multi-protocol script to manage WiFi and LoRa connectivity to handle data traffic on Linux layer of Portenta X8.
-- Establish LoRa connection to send sensor data to The Things Network from Linux part on Portenta X8.
+- Assemble both layer scripts to build an operational multi-protocol gateway using Portenta X8 and Max Carrier.

 ### Required Hardware and Software